Binary Tree Basic and Common Types

 Binary Search Tree

-A Binary Search Tree (BST) is a common type of binary tree, defined as follows:
+A Binary Search Tree (BST) is a common type of binary tree defined as follows:

-For example, the following tree is a BST:
+For example, the following is a BST:

 7